-The location for a Construction Compound is identified in Diagram 6.2
+The locations for the Construction Compounds are identified in Diagram 6.5.
 The appointed contractor's CTMP shall include measures for managing traffic in and out of the compound.
 Access to and egress from the Construction Compounds will be permitted via temporary access points directly from: